kolibre/meta-kolibre/README.md

 What is meta-kolibre?
 ---------------------------------
-meta-kolibre is a bitbake layer for adding the kolibre packages to a imgage compiled by bitbake.
+meta-kolibre is a bitbake layer for adding the kolibre packages to a image compiled by bitbake.

 This layer provides kolibre player recipes and two image recipes for use with Angstrom